Intro-Sci-Comp-UIowa/biol-4386-course-project-Jia-Zhao1998/README.md

 Genome Sequence|SGD Website|the genome coordinates of the above table is based on S. cerevisiae genome R64-2-1, which is based on genome sequences of R64-1-1

 ### Analysis
-(Need more advice)

-1. Mapping Promoter position as the X-axis
-2. Using RNA-seq data to produce nucleosome occupancy data from FAFSA file (see data).
-Use both high Pi (starting state before Pho4 takes effects) and low Pi conditions.
-Mapping the nucleosome occupancy data
-3. Finding and mapping Motif location.
-4. (Optional) Motif conservation within the sensu stricto species (the solid vs light shade in the PHO5 figure)

-> HB comment (plan backwards)
->
-> 1. Our end goal is to plot nucleosome occupancy for all 115 promoters that CgPho4 binds to in _S. cerevisiae_ and annotate the locations of the consensus motif(s) relative to the occupancy.
+1. Our end goal is to plot nucleosome occupancy for all 115 promoters that CgPho4 binds to in _S. cerevisiae_ and annotate the locations of the consensus motif(s) relative to the occupancy.
-> 2. To achieve that, we need to have the nucleosome occupancy values and the binding motif locations mapped to the same genome coordinates.
+2. To achieve that, we need to have the nucleosome occupancy values and the binding motif locations mapped to the same genome coordinates.
-> 3. Binding motif coordinates can be easily calculated by a pattern matching script in Python or R.
+3. Binding motif coordinates can be easily calculated by a pattern matching script in Python or R.
-> 4. Nucleosome occupancy values need to be computed from the MNase-seq data.
+4. Nucleosome occupancy values need to be computed from the MNase-seq data.
 This would involve downloading the fastq files, mapping to the _S. cerevisiae_ genome and computing the normalized occupancy at each genomic position.